 Above all, the use of logical reasoning and comparative analysis will sharpen your ability to discern facts from fiction.
 So, these aren’t just for research.
 You’ll find a use for these tools every day.
 You can use them with everything from religion and politics to your favorite news program.

 An emotional check is a process that helps us maintain our emotional equilibrium.
-It helps to minimize the effects that our emotions have on our ability to evaluate and analyze data.
+It helps to minimize our emotions’ effects on our ability to evaluate and analyze data.
 In addition, stopping to consider our feelings ensures we minimize internal bias.

 Any time you engage in spiritual research, always use them regularly.
 It will ensure you stay as unbiased as possible.
 Be aware that when you begin doubting our cultural narrative, it will bring up some powerful emotions.